sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 EEG = pop_dipfit_settings(EEG, 'coord_transform', 'alignfiducials'); % align MEEG fiducials with the MRI fiducials.
 Use EEG = pop_dipfit_settings(EEG) to  perform manual alignment
 ```

-If you are using the EEGLAB graphic interface, you can update it using the following commands.
+If you are working with the EEGLAB graphic interface, you can update it using the following commands.

 ```
 EEG.saved = 'no';